brhoades/blag/_drafts/my-first-markov-chain-bot.markdown

 </script>
 {% endraw %}

 When starting from the beginning of both of these chains, each movement along an edge to next node has 100% probability.
-However, once reaching jump, there's a 50% (0.5) chance of going to either destination.
+However, once reaching the "jump" node, there's a 50% (0.5) chance of going to either destination.
 This comes from our original sentences where there are two distinct possibilities of what follows jumps, with one occurance of each.
 This gave each edge a probability of 0.5 (1/2).
+The decision of which edge to traverse will be made randomly by a program.
+For this Markov chain, there are 4 outputs which are all fairly coherent:
+> A dog jumps over the log

+> The bear jumps clear of harm

+> The dog jumps clear of harm

+> The bear jumps over the log

+The chance of each output when traversing this chain, starting from a leftmost node randomly, is 25%.

 Now, if instead the source text had instead been:
 > A dog jumps over the log